 India has historically embraced a rich tradition of religion and divine sexuality.
 Hinduism has embraced a naturalistic and erotic attitude towards the behavior of its gods and goddesses.

-The sacred prostitutes were known as deva, service of immortals in Hindu temples.
+The sacred prostitutes were known as devadasis, service to the divine in Hindu temples.

 Who was the Sacred Prostitute?